shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/editing_app_setting.md

 **Step 11:** Click on the arrow at the top right of the **File Open** window next to the **Project (name of project)**.

-This reference box shows details about the configuration settings that control the functions of the File Open window.
+This reference box shows details about the configuration settings that control the functions of the **File Open** window.
 Some Apps in Shotgun Toolkit have a reference box to show what settings are used for the app and what the default settings are.
 Notice the **Location:** identifier is **tk-multi-workfiles2**.
 This is the identifier for the bundle of code that creates the Workfiles App.
 When searching a pipeline configuration this name will identify the settings for the App.
 There’s an [Apps and Engines page](https://support.shotgunsoftware.com/hc/en-us/articles/219039798-Integrations-Apps-and-Engines) that lists all the configuration settings and app names used for what’s available in the Shotgun Toolkit.

 Look under the **Configuration** header to find the settings for this specific environment.
-A Pipeline Configuration supports multiple environments based on artist types, steps in a pipeline, and the supported software integrations.
+A Pipeline Configuration supports multiple environments based on artist tasks, steps in a pipeline, and the supported software integrations.

 NOTE: After the setting **my_tasks_filters** is a setting **launch_at_startup**.
 This is important to note because it’s the default setting for the File Open app in the project environment.
 This tells you that when Maya is launched from the Shotgun Desktop the File Open app automatically opens.

 Scroll down to **Setting allow_task_creation**.
-The default value of this setting is **True**, allowing a user to create a new task while in the project environment.
+The default value of this setting is **True**, allowing a user to create a new task while in the Maya project environment.

 When searching for a setting there are several things to consider:

 What software application you are running.
-What file you are working on and in what Environment you are working in.
+What file you are working on and what Environment you are working in.
 This is found in the App’s reference box.
 What the specific setting is called.
 This is found in the App’s reference box or on the [Apps and Engines page](https://support.shotgunsoftware.com/hc/en-us/articles/219039798-Integrations-Apps-and-Engines) page.
 What YAML file to extend.
 There are identifiers and a roadmap detailed in the YAML files to guide you to where the settings live.
 What specific blocks within the YAML file to extend.
 This is identified in the roadmap.